aholyoke/grasshopper/README.md

 	return 200
 ```
 Writing to `kwargs['response']` defines the response to send back

 `kwargs['request']` contains info about the request

 `kwargs['settings']` contains the settings you passed into the Framework

-Of course you can also take advantage of Python's sweet argument passing by adding these parameters
+Of course you can also take advantage of Python's sweet argument passing by adding them to the parameters

 ```python
 def hello(request, response, **kwargs):